 Once it's dust-free, pick up your best mop – we like to use a flat head mop – and wipe the floor down, cleaning yourself out of the kitchen, not into a corner!
 Make sure you consider your kitchen's floor material, taking care not to clean with acids on engineered wood and the like.

-- This is how to clean hardwood floors to keep them in perfect condition.
+Ceramic tile is the easiest to clean, but you can learn how to clean hardwood floors to keep them in perfect condition, too.

 10. Put your kitchen back together again

 Whether you need to replace the kitchen sponge that is now in the garbage can or if your need to put a new liner back into the trash can for that matter, now is the time to do it.

 Add clean kitchen towels and if decluttering your breakfast bar area now means you can add fresh flowers or your favorite candle to lightly fragrance the room, do that now too, you totally deserve it.